seasidesparrow/acutter/docs/tutorial.md

 Our packages evolved to follow the convention of using `UPPER_CAMEL_CASE`.
 A value can be overriden by `env` variable but only if it was previously defined in `config.py`.

-### requirements.txt

-This was the old way to specify dependencies.
-Don't use it anymore.
-Instead, specify dependencies inside **project.dependencies** or in **optional-dependencies.\[name\]**.

-### README
+### Github Actions (\.github/workflows)

-Basic info about the project, but it signal to the world the state (of maintenance/disrepair).
-It should point to:

-- current status (passing/failing)
-- code coverage
+When you first push to GitHub, it'll start a `ci` GitHub workflow that you can see in the "Actions" tab of your repository.
+This workflow runs a couple of jobs:

+- The `test` job will run your test suite with Pytest against all Python version from 3.7 to 3.9
+- A few things will run in the lint job:
+  - black in check mode
+  - isort in check mode
-- documentation
+  - flake8
-- who is the main maintainer

-### \.github/workflows

-Every project will start with the Github CI configuration.
-These actions are ran on every pull request.
+A `labels` workflow will also run and synchronise the GitHub labels based on the `.github/labels.toml` file.

-Various actions can be configured, by default we do:
+Various other actions can be configured, by default we do:

 - linting
 - code formatting